 All GWT nature reserves remain open.
 Please check the individual nature reserve pages before travelling – car parks will be open unless stated otherwise on these pages.
 Please visit nature reserves with sensitivity and care, making sure to adhere to current government guidelines around social distancing.

 Our indoor café spaces at Robinswood Hill and Greystones Farm are now open.
 You are still able to get a take-away, but if you would prefer to sit in (perfect to escape a rainy day!) then it is now possible to do so.
 Please do make sure to bring a mask to wear whilst entering the café and whilst not sitting at a table, and that you remember to adhere to current social distancing guidelines.
 Unfortunately, our café at Crickley Hill is only open for take-away as the indoor space is too small to allow customers to socially distance.

 We are pleased that our Tramper hire will be resuming at Crickley Hill.
 We are also introducing a Tramper for the use of visitors to Robinswood Hill.
 And training of new Countryside Mobility members can begin again.

 Please note that parking charges at Crickley Hill remain payable.
 Parking funds go directly towards our work which means that you’re helping local wildlife every time you visit.
 Alternatively, you can also purchase a parking permit which allows you to make unlimited visits.

-With schools re-opening, our learning programme will start again at the end of March.
+With schools now open again, our learning programme has also restarted.
 You can also check out the pages on our website which have activities on how to stay connected to wildlife at home.

 We are also welcoming back volunteers, outdoor groups of volunteers can now increase to 30 which is nearly back to normal for many of our groups.
 And indoors, groups of up to six volunteers can now work together.
 A massive thanks to all our volunteers for your patience during this lockdown.

 Thank you for all your support, and please take care.